Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Font, saturation, and the energy symbols

 Put the suspect next to a known-real card from the same era.
-Counterfeit tells I've personally seen: slightly wrong font weight in HP and attack text, oversaturated or washed-out colors, and energy symbols that are subtly the wrong size or missing detail.
-The back is often more revealing than the front — the blue swirl pattern on fakes tends to be too dark, too light, or blurry at the edges.
+Counterfeit tells I've personally seen: slightly wrong font weight in HP and attack text, oversaturated or washed-out colors, and energy symbols subtly the wrong size.
+The back is often more revealing than the front, the blue swirl pattern on fakes tends to be too dark, too light, or blurry at the edges.

-Modern full arts, alt arts, and rainbows have an embossed texture pattern you can feel and see under angled light.
-Fakes either lack it entirely (smooth and glossy) or fake it with a generic dot pattern that doesn't follow the artwork.
-Once you've handled a few real ones, wrong texture screams at you.
+Modern full arts, alt arts, and rainbows have an embossed texture you can feel and see under angled light.
+Fakes either lack it entirely or imitate it with a generic dot pattern that ignores the artwork.
+A side benefit of scanning cards for listings: at high resolution on screen, wrong texture and soft printing jump out even harder than in hand.

 Weight and size